laravel/docs/blade.md

 <a name="using-attributes-slots-within-component-class"></a>
 #### Accessing Attributes and Slots Within Component Classes

 Blade components also allow you to access the component name, attributes, and slot inside the class's render method.
-However, in order to access this data, you should return a closure from your component's `render` method.
-The closure will receive a `$data` array as its only argument.
-This array will contain several elements that provide information about the component:
+However, in order to access this data, you should return a closure from your component's `render` method:

     use Closure;